juliuschanjq/hugo-website/content/papers/paper1/index.md

 ---
-title: "Paper Title 1"
+title: "Hooked On The Internet: A Comprehensive Analysis of Internet Addiction"
-date: 2012-06-01
+date: 2024-05-06
-tags: ["keyword 1","keyword 2","keyword 3"]
+tags: ["Internet addiction"  "prevalence"
+"causes" "consequences" "mental health"]
 author: "Author Name"
-description: "This paper shows things.
-Published in Journal Name, 2012."
-summary: "This paper shows things using various techniques and data."
+description: "This paper shows addresses the prevalance of internet addiction through a comprehensive analysis of literature review and research methodology."
 cover:
     image: "paper1.png"
     alt: "Image caption"